jeremyikwuje/blog/content/posts/how-to-add-decap-cms-to-your-sveltekit-markdown-blog.md

 title: How to add Decap CMS to your Sveltekit Markdown Blog
 date: 2023-06-21T11:10:35.176Z
 ---
-How to add Decap CMS to your Sveltekit Markdown Blog

 ### Introduction

 In this article, you will learn how to add Decap CMS to your SvelteKit Markdown Blog hosted on Netlify.